Photorefractive Keratectomy (PRK)

 Is PRK right for me?

-PRK is often a good solution for people with certain corneal issues, such as thin corneas, and provides visual results very similar to LASIK and SMILE.
-Your NVISION surgeon will determine which laser vision correction is right for your individual needs based on your eye exam and your visual goals.
+PRK is typically recommended for people with thin corneas and provides visual results that are very similar to LASIK and SMILE.
+Your NVISION surgeon will determine which laser vision correction procedure is right for your individual needs based on your eye exam and your visual goals.

 What is PRK?

-PRK (“photo-refractive keratectomy”) was the first vision correction procedure to use excimer lasers and specifically involves reshaping the surface cornea rather than the inner corneal tissue as with LASIK.
+PRK (“photo-refractive keratectomy”) was the first vision correction procedure to use excimer lasers and specifically involves reshaping the corneal surface rather than the inner corneal tissue as with LASIK.
 PRK also differs from LASIK in that no corneal flap is required.
+The recovery of vision with PRK is slower than with LASIK.

 What conditions does PRK treat?